Kevin’s Picks: Windows Toolbox

 Windows 11 TEST Local Acct-2024-03-06-15-48-38

-Windows 11 comes bundled with several Microsoft apps that you may not have any need for, and it's a real pain and can be very time consuming to either remove the ones they will allow you to remove, or to simply disable the others.
+Windows 11 comes bundled with several Microsoft apps that you may not need.
+It's a real pain and can be very time-consuming to either manually remove the ones they will allow you to remove or simply disable the others.

 You can prevent many of them from being installed at all during a clean install of Windows 11 (NOT a reset), but that involves technical steps like partitioning you probably want to avoid.

-The best alternative I've found so far is called the Windows Toolbox from Chris Titus Tech.
-It's $10US, but I consider that a very fair bargain for what it does.
+The best alternative I've found so far is the Windows Toolbox from Chris Titus Tech.
+It costs $10US, but I consider that a very fair bargain for what it does.

 Of course, this shouldn't have to be necessary if Microsoft could just gives users the CHOICE, but they don't, so we must do things like this.